Kevin Guppy has spent the majority of his time as an MLS League Pool goalkeeper with Chivas USA.

-Thornton and Guppy stood side by side completing drills in Thursday's practice, and both looked quick to the ball at Home Depot Center's practice facilities.
+Thornton and Guppy stood side by side completing drills in Thursday's practice, and both looked quick to the ball at the Home Depot Center's practice facilities.

 Despite what his quick hands and the circumstances suggest, Guppy said he was unsure about his chances of receiving playing time.

 "I don't know the possibilities of me getting in," Guppy said.
 "I just have to be ready to go in if my number is called.
-If something happens and Zach unfortunately goes down, I just got to be ready."
+If something happens and Zach unfortunately goes down, I've just got to be ready."